daviddenton/fintrospect/src/main/hugosite2/content/cookbook/services-and-filters.md

 categories = ["recipe"]
 +++

 At it's core, Finagle relies on 2 concepts for implementing HTTP services, `Service` and `Filter`.
+These are documented [elsewhere](#reading). but elow is a brief overview with code examples.

 ## Services
-A Service is effectively just a simple function (although technically it's an abstract class with several utility methods) and represents the endpoint of a request processing chain.
+A Service is effectively just a simple function (although technically it's an abstract class with several utility methods) that represents a service boundary (the endpoint of a request processing chain).
 It is generic in it's input and output types:
 ```scala
 import com.twitter.util.Future